Skip to content

 Russia

 The largest Eastern European country is Russia.
 It is the country that separates Europe and Asia.
-The country of Russia stretches over a wide area and encompasses various cultures, terrains, and climates.
+The country of Russia spans a wide area and encompasses diverse cultures, terrains, and climates.

 The capital city of Russia is Moscow.
-It is a metropolitan centre for culture and history.
-Moscow is the first destination any visitor to the country should explore first.
-The city is home to many attractions, such as the Kremlin, different museums, and Lenin’s Mausoleum.
+It is a cultural and historical centre.
+Moscow is the first destination any visitor to the country should explore.
+The city is home to many attractions, including the Kremlin, various museums, and Lenin’s Mausoleum.

 Visiting Moscow is like reading an introduction to other Russian cities.
 However, other cities would reward their visitors with a plethora of sights, regional traditions, and more.